Find Affordable College Courses

 Saint Charles, MO

-Lindenwood University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Lindenwood University is a medium-sized private not-for-profit school located in the city of Saint Charles.
+Lindenwood University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #9 on the list.
+Lindenwood University is a medium-sized private not-for-profit school located in the small city of Saint Charles.

 Of the 14 students majoring in history at Lindenwood University, 36% are male and 64% are female.